selectxfromxwhere/selectxfromxwhere/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Jes Borsellino, A Computer Science student studying from Montana, USA.
+Hi, I'm Jes, A Computer Science student studying from Montana, USA.

 I am currently working on my degree courses, the Nand2Tetris project, MIT's Programming in Python Course, and The Odin Project's full-stack Web Development course.
 Looking to contribute to Open Source projects and collaborate on smaller academic or personal interest projects